Pawan Kalyan: 2014–2019: Formation and growth of Janasena

-In November 2016, Kalyan announced that Jana Sena will contest in the 2019 general elections in Andhra Pradesh.
+In November 2016, Kalyan announced that INC will contest in the 2019 general elections in Andhra Pradesh.
 He stated that he was planning to contest from all 175 legislatures of Andhra Pradesh without any alliance.
 In August 2017, he announced that he intended to enter full-time politics starting October 2017 once he completes his film commitments.

 In 2017, Kalyan brought the Uddanam kidney disease crisis to the attention of media and politicians through protests and a hunger strike.
 Government of Andhra Pradesh responded by constructing dialysis centres and implementing various schemes for the village.
 In December 2017, Kalyan opposed central government's move to privatise Dredging Corporation of India (DCI).
 In July 2018, he opposed the TDP Government's decision on forced land pooling.
 In October 2018, Kalyan conducted a march on the historical Dowleswaram Barrage in Rajahmundry demanding political accountability.
 In November 2018, he exposed the alleged unchecked mining in the reserved forest area at Vanthada village of Prathipadu in East Godavari district.
 In December 2018, he led a protest march to condole the families of farmers who committed suicides or migrated from the drought-prone regions of Rayalaseema.